 One of the challenges that architects and design firms face is how to present their projects in the best possible light.
 It can be time-consuming and stressful to try and capture the perfect photograph or set that demonstrates the true design, creativity, and impact of the project.
 This is where a professional architectural photographer like me can be an important asset.

 By working with together, architects and design firms can have the worry of how their projects should be presented from a visual point of view removed.

 Moreover, working with Richard Fraser Photography means that architects and design firms can save time and resources.
 My approach means that I can work carefully and with skill and experience across a range of uses and designs, always delivering high-quality photographs that meet your requirements.

-Richard Fraser Photography can be an excellent resource for architects and design firms who want to present their projects in the best possible light.
+Richard Fraser Photography is an excellent choice for architects and design firms who want to present their projects in the best possible light.
 By working with a professional architectural photographer, firms can ensure that their projects are captured in a way that showcases their work in its best light.
-Whilst there are greater roles at play with architecture and design; namely the appreciation of space, how we use it and how we feel within our designed environments, industry awards, increased exposure, and a competitive edge in the market are always useful tools in creating and maintaining a successful practice.
+Whilst there are greater roles at play with architecture and design; namely the appreciation of space, how we use it and how we feel within our designed environments, gaining industry awards, increased exposure, and a competitive edge in the market are always useful tools in creating and maintaining a successful practice.